 Stainless steel remains the favorite finish for appliances.
 Customers like its hard-to-smudge surface and gleaming looks.
 But so-called black stainless, a kind of gunmetal-ish blackish hue, is also showing up in many projects and stores.
 It’s priced about the same as regular stainless—about 10 to 25 percent higher than simpler black or white appliances.
 Other newer finishes include slate, a matte black that mimics the look of blackboard paint, and muted bronze.
 And simple black and white appliances have made a minor comeback, as they add contrast to kitchens with gray or colored cabinets.

-Also new and popular: colorful stoves and fridges, usually in a high-gloss blue, red, or even Kelly green.
+Also popular: colorful stoves and fridges in high-gloss blue, red, or even Kelly green.
 Most often, a homeowner or designer picks one “statement” appliance (usually a range) in a bold hue, keeping other pieces neutral.
-This option tends to be available only in higher-end models, but it’s something we expect to trickle down to less expensive styles over the next few years.

 Keep Them Separated